containerd/containerd/docs/sandbox-api.md

 recovery, and the runtime checkpoint operation.
 A VM-based controller can implement the same capability without inheriting any of those assumptions.

-The `enable_criu` setting applies to all controllers.
+The `enable_checkpoint_restore` setting applies to all controllers.
 The pause-container controller checks host CRIU availability and version; custom controllers are responsible for their own runtime requirements.